Bug #2520

 As the decoupler and rocket tumble, both are "sliced" up by the struts that just won't let go, but of course there is no damage.

-#6 Updated by hfbs almost 10 years ago
+#6 Updated by hfbs over 10 years ago

 Yep, that's a side effect of using the big decoupler as it's physicsSignificance is set to 1.
 This would appear to be a duplicate of http://bugs.kerbalspaceprogram.com/issues/2346 and it's the same fix - comment out or delete that line in the parts cfg.

-#7 Updated by keoki almost 10 years ago
+#7 Updated by keoki over 10 years ago

 Ok, I see this was tagged as a duplicate, sorry about that, I tried to hunt for similar bugs, but none I saw looked like this one, so my search wasn't exhaustive enough.
 I was actually surprised I didn't find it, but I wasn't looking with the right keywords.